bitKrakenCode/ScriptableWordClockWidget/README.md

 image from file:
 - ocean

+special:
+- random (well ... it will select a random one each refresh)

 You can override ANY widget_config setting with your theme.

 Side note: there are also language fixes, so some theme settings may get overwritten by them.